-Writer/Producer Track:
+Writer/Producer Track Timeline:

-- Those students choosing to have a written thesis project must adhere to the following milestones: - O By Feb 15th, submit a 1-2-page synopsis of your additional feature length screenplay or TV pilot intended to serve as your written thesis project - O By May 1st, a full draft of the screenplay must be delivered to your thesis committee. - Between May 8th-15th will be notes sessions with students' thesis Chairs. - o By July 8th, a full revised polished\ draft of the feature length screenplay or TV pilot and pitch deck is due.
-This is the final draft that will be considered the student's thesis. - In addition to a polished written thesis, writer/producer track students must also complete: - O Producer's notebook on One Drive or Google Drive - O Produce 1 short film from current cohort thesis members - Advise director toward rough cut and final cut
+- By Feb 15th, submit a 1-2-page synopsis of your additional feature length screenplay or TV pilot intended to serve as your written thesis project. - By May 26th, submit a full draft of the screenplay or TV pilot/pitch deck to your thesis committee chair (who will share with thesis committee members). - Between May 26th-June 9th there will be notes sessions with students' thesis chairs. - By June 9th, students will receive notes from their thesis committee members through their thesis chair. - By July 8th, submit a full revised polished^{} draft of the feature length screenplay or TV pilot and pitch deck.
+This is the final draft that will be considered the student's thesis.